ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 As a very simple analogy, let's assume that we have some measurement of hunger levels at 8:00, 10:00, 13:00 and 17:00 in a given day.
 Your hunger levels at 10:00 are going to depend on 8:00 levels.
 For example, if levels are very high at 8:00 then it's likely you will eat something and as a result levels will be lower at 10:00.
 By 13:00 your levels will mostly be related to 10:00 but may still have some dependence on 8:00.
 By 17:00 hunger levels are likely to to be unrelated to 8:00 but will have some relationship with 13:00.

 If we were to model a time series of hunger level observations using a GP we would be trying to describe how the hunger levels are related to each other based on considering the absolute time difference between measurements.
-A matrix of all the combinations of time differences would look like this
+A matrix of all the combinations of time differences for the example above would look like this

 ![](diff_mat.png)